Car park rorts affair: Fallout from the ANAO report

 Surrey Hills railway station in Melbourne, Victoria.

 In response to the report the Labor Party said that all funding should have a legitimate process and called the scheme "sports rorts on steroids".
 Josh Burns said that in his electorate there was a site on the list in Balaclava that had already been set aside by the council for social housing, so could not be used for car parking, and that the council was not informed of the government's decision.
 Shadow minister for infrastructure, Andrew Giles called it a "desperate attempt to save a marginal seat."

 One of the projects in Josh Frydenberg's electorate of Kooyong was set to be built in Surrey Hills, even though the station there was scheduled to be closed by the state government.

 It was noted that 77% of the projects were in Liberal held seats, while a further 10% were in electorates where the Liberal candidate's views were canvassed.

 In the days following the report, experts were saying that infrastructure funding should have been concentrated more around Melbourne's western suburbs, while all the Melbourne projects were concentrated in the south and east.
 The west contained Melbourne's most congested roads and the car parks were not being put where they were needed.

 The projects were selected in private and announced by press release with electorates disproportionately favoured including Kooyong with 4 projects, Goldstein with 6 and La Trobe with 5, with most of the sites being chosen by Angus Taylor and Josh Frydenberg.

 An investigation of the projects that had been completed showed that the Berwick project cost over three times the benchmark price at almost $115,000 per space.
 Stuart Norman from Parking Australia said that there was no logical reason for the costs to blow out to such a significant degree.

 In August, the Glen Eira decided to go back to consultation to decide whether to accept the money or not, calling the money 'tainted'.
 In September, the Bayside council took similar steps to set up a consultation to determine if they wanted to accept the money from the government.
 Both Glen Eira and Bayside are in the Division of Goldstein, which was held by Tim Wilson of the Liberal party until the 2022 election.

-Deleted Pages

-Following the details of the Car park rorts becoming public, members of the Liberal Party deleted some of the announcements from their social media pages.
-The projects that were known to have been cancelled were also deleted from the official Department of Infrastructure website.
-The removal of the pages from the Department of Infrastructure website can be viewed as unacceptable project governance, projects cancelled should remain visible with an updated project status to indicate it has been cancelled.